Monday, November 25, 2024

 Matthew Kyne Baskott (screenplay), Jason Bradbury (director) We Once Were Tide / 2011 [18 minutes]

 This is truly one of the most beautifully poetic films of 2011, which I saw several years ago but only now come to review.
-I don’t quite what made me delay in writing about it.
+I don’t quite know what made me delay in writing about it.
 Usually such delays involve problems with the film, dilemmas or confusions of the movie which I need to work out before returning to it.
 But this film was quite brilliantly straight forward in its representation.

 Anthony (Alexander Scott), living a truly lonely life on the British Isle of Wight at the southern end of England, is more than a little depressed since he mother now clearly has Alzheimer’s disease and cannot even recognize him anymore.
-His one solace is his friend Kyle (Tristan Bernays) who helps is evidently his mother’s caregiver, but is also his gay lover.
+His one solace is his friend Kyle (Tristan Bernays) who helps evidently as his mother’s caregiver, but is also his gay lover.
 Together the two escape for a few moments to engage in kisses.
 But even that results in a problem, since in their absence his mother Annabelle (Mandy Aldridge) has wandered off to the ocean’s edge, ready to enter it at the very moment he finds her.

 Anthony himself is ready to leave, having packed his suitcase for a quick escape.
 But he realizes that he cannot yet leave his mother in Kyle’s capable care, a man who seems to be able to offer her more delight than her clearly despondent son is able to.